“We have far more control over our health and the condition of our bodies than we ever thought possible.”

 Sprouts are germinated seeds of legumes or grains.
-Considered wonder-food because of their high nutritional value, sprouts are very good for health and development of the body.
-It ensures blood purification and strengthens the immune system to protect against several diseases.
-In Naturopathy, sprouts are referred to as medicine because of their health promoting properties.
-There are several health benefits of eating sprouts.
-Here they go..
+They are considered a wonder-food because of their high nutritional value.
+Sprouts ensure blood purification and strengthen the immune system to protect against several diseases.
+In Naturopathy, sprouts are referred to as a medicine Let’s look at the benefits of including sprouts in our daily diet

 Nutritional Value of Sprouts: